sn248/sundialr/README.md

 vignette for more details.

 ## What's new?

+### Release 0.1.5
++ Updated the upstream `SUNDIALS` to version 7.1.1.
++ Fixed the `pkgdown` website
++ There was a bug is assigning absolute tolerance in equations.
+Fixed now.

 ### Release 0.1.4.1
 + Fixed the linking bug due to multiple defined symbols.
 No other change.